Carcassonne Game Rules

 Gameplay

-- Place it adjacent to an existing tile.
+- Place it adjacent to an existing tile already on the table.

 - Edges must match: